-Prepaid and deferred charges are initially valued at cost and are amortized over the remaining life of the services or of the bonds.
+Prepaid and deferred charges are initially valued at cost and are amortized over the remaining life of the services or of the interest derivative (upfront payment paid).

 Cash at banks and in hand

 Cash at banks and in hand represents cash in hand and bank balances.
 Cash at banks and in hand is carried at nominal value.
 Cash at banks denominated in foreign currencies are translated at the period end-rate prevailing on the balance sheet date.